On independent sets in random graphs: Approaching the distribution

 (because we first choose a graph uniformly, and then an independent set of that graph).
 Hence, the probabilities assigned to $(G_0,\sigma_0)$ under~(\ref{eqProbUniform}) and~(\ref{eqProbPlanted}) coincide (asymptotically) iff

-A moment's reflection shows that the expression on the r.h.s.\ of~(\ref{eqProbCoincide}) is precisely the \emph{expected} number $\Erw|\cS_k(G(n,m))|$ of independent sets of size $k$.
+A moment's reflection shows that the expression on the r.h.s. of~(\ref{eqProbCoincide}) is precisely the \emph{expected} number $\Erw|\cS_k(G(n,m))|$ of independent sets of size $k$.
 Thus, $\cP_k(n,m)$ and $\cU_k(n,m)$ coincide asymptotically iff the number $|\cS_k(G(n,m))|$ of independents sets of size $k$ is concentrated about its expectation.

 This is indeed the case in `dense' random graphs with $m\gg n^{3/2}$.
-For this regime one can perform a `second moment' computation to show that $|\cS_k(G(n,m))|\sim\Erw|\cS_k(G(n,m))|$ \whp, whence the measures $\cP_k(n,m)$ and $\cU_k(n,m)$ are interchangeable.
+For this regime one can perform a `second moment' computation to show that $|\cS_k(G(n,m))|\sim\Erw|\cS_k(G(n,m))|$ \whp, (e.g. see \cite[Chapter~7]{janson}) whence the measures $\cP_k(n,m)$ and $\cU_k(n,m)$ are interchangeable.
 This fact forms (somewhat implicitly) the foundation of the proofs in~\cite{jerrum-planted}.

 By contrast, in the sparse case $m\ll n^{3/2}$ a straight second moment argument fails utterly.
-As it turns out, this is because the number $|\cS_k(G(n,m))|$ simply does not concentrate anymore.
+As it turns out, this is because the quantity $|\cS_k(G(n,m))|$ simply it not concentrated about its expectation anymore.
 In fact, maybe somewhat surprisingly \Thm~\ref{thrm:transfer-theorem} can be used to infer the following corollary, which shows that in sparse random graphs the expectation $\Erw|\cS_k(G(n,m))|$ `overestimates' the typical number of independent sets by an exponential factor \whp\

-\begin{corollary} There exist functions $\eps_d\ra 0$ and $g(d)>0$ such that for $(1+\eps_d)n\ln(d)/d n\leq k<(2-\eps_d)n\ln(d)/d$ we have
+\begin{corollary} There exist functions $\eps_d\ra 0$ and $g(d)>0$ such that for $10n/d < k<(2-\eps_d)n\ln(d)/d$ we have